Download a print version of this page:

-An issue of concern is the reuse of the bottles.
+MDH does not recommend reusing single-use plastic bottles.
 Reused bottles may be contaminated with bacteria and other disease-causing organisms.
-Reusing the bottles may expose people to unhealthy microorganisms, especially if the bottles are not washed appropriately after each use.
+Reusing the bottles may expose people to these unhealthy microorganisms.
+Empty bottles should be recycled to reduce the amount of trash in our landfills.

 How long does bottled water last?

-The FDA considers bottled water to have an indefinite shelf life if its produced in accordance with regulations and remains unopened.
-Therefore, expiration dates on bottles are voluntary, and may reflect concerns for taste and odor rather than safety.
+The FDA considers bottled water to have an unlimited shelf life if it is produced properly and is unopened.
+Bottled water companies may choose to add a date to the bottle due to concerns about taste and odor, not safety.
 Bottled water should be stored in a cool location away from direct sunlight.